traceforce/terraform-provider-traceforce/docs/resources/source_app.md

 ### Required

-- `datalake_id` (String) ID of the datalake this source app belongs to.
+- `hosting_environment_id` (String) ID of the hosting environment this source app belongs to.
 - `name` (String) Name of the source app.
-This value must be unique within a datalake.
+This value must be unique within a hosting environment.
 - `type` (String) Type of source app.
-Currently supported: Salesforce.
+Currently supported: salesforce.

 ### Read-Only

 - `created_at` (String) Date and time the source app was created
 - `id` (String) System generated ID of the source app
 - `status` (String) Status of the source app.
-Valid values: Pending, Disconnected, Connected.
+Valid values: pending, deployed, disconnected, connected.
 - `updated_at` (String) Date and time the source app was last updated